isaac-sim/IsaacGymEnvs/README.md

 ### About this repository

+This branch has minimal code to export data (observations, actions, RNN hidden states, etc) from Isaac Gym.

 This repository contains example RL environments for the NVIDIA Isaac Gym high performance environments described [in our NeurIPS 2021 Datasets and Benchmarks paper](https://openreview.net/forum?id=fgFBtYgJQX_)